UnovaUnova Nodes

 Authentication header

-Authorization: UNOVA_TOKEN <your-bearer>
+Authorization: UNOVA_TOKEN <jwt>

 Response envelope